 It seems he would express himself strongly, eg

-But the judgment several time makes clear that the University did not accuse him of antisemitism:
+But the judgment several times makes clear that the University did not accuse him of antisemitism:

 However he was criticised for what he said and wrote about students and University student societies (eg paras 284 to 291, 471)